 The 57-year-old has hailed the form of Arsene Wenger's side but has urged his own side to get back on track after Wednesday's defeat to Chelsea

-Arsene Wenger's side, which travels to Fulham on Saturday, currently sits fourth in the Premier League, two points clear of Tottenham, although Andre Villas-Boas' men have played one game fewer.
+Arsene Wenger's side, who travel to Fulham on Saturday, currently sit fourth in the Premier League, two points clear of Tottenham, although Andre Villas-Boas' men have played a game less.